Step 1 import pandas

 13 Advanced Data Filtering Operations

-In Chapter 7 you practiced how to perform basic filtering on a pandas DataFrame.
+In you practiced how to perform basic filtering on a pandas DataFrame.
 Filtering allows you to select observations based on a condition as shown in the following example.

 # Step 1 import pandas